Senior Gear Editor

 Steve, putting the Radster Trail through her paces in British Columbia.
 Photo: Lindsay Gough//The Inertia

-Over the past three years, they have kept a close watch on the rapidly expanding ebike market, getting their hands on the latest and greatest fat-tire ebikes to hit the market.
-In this most recent update, we added four new bikes, and removed some discontinued models after extensive testing this summer.
-We tested all the ebikes here based on a set of criteria that will hopefully help you dial down your decision a bit better to find the perfect fat-tire electric bike for you.
+Over the past three years, they have kept a close watch on the rapidly expanding ebike market, getting their hands on the latest and greatest fat tire ebikes to hit the market.
+In our fall 2024 update, we added four new bikes and removed some discontinued models after extensive testing this summer.
+In our most recent update in the summer of 2025, we got our hands on the latest versions of a number of newly updated electric bikes and added them to the review, updating our rankings as needed.
+We tested all the ebikes here based on a set of criteria that will hopefully help you dial down your decision a bit better to find the perfect fat tire electric bike for you.

 Speed: Not just top speed, but acceleration, especially up a hill, is important here.
-Not only can it reach a good speed, but can it maintain it?
-Lighter bikes with a larger motor will invariably be faster, so if speed is what you’re after try for that combo.
-Newer ebikes such as the Radster Trail or the Aventon Aventure.2 have a torque-sensing motor to help with smoother acceleration, but those won’t be as quick or easy to hit top speed as with a cadence-sensing ebike like the Lectric XPeak.
+It’s not just about how fast it can go, but whether it can hold that speed.
+Lighter bikes with a larger motor will invariably be faster, so if speed is what you’re after, try for that combo.
+Newer ebikes, such as the Radster Trail or the Aventure 3, have a torque-sensing motor to help with smoother acceleration, but those won’t be as quick or easy to hit top speed as with a cadence-sensing ebike like the Ride1Up Portola.

-4″ fat tires and beefy suspension make for a smooth ride on the Aventon Aventure.2.
+Fat tires and burly suspension make the Aventon Aventure 3 a beast on trails and varied terrain.
 Photo: Will Sileo//The Inertia

 Portola Passenger Package

-An integrated rear rack on the Ride1UP Portola allows for doubled-up riding.
+An integrated rear rack on the Ride1UP Portola allows you to take a passenger.
 Photo: Will Sileo//The Inertia

-Off-road: Since these are fat-tire electric bikes, chances are you’ll want to take it off the pavement.
+Off-road: Since these are fat tire electric bikes, chances are you’ll want to take them off the pavement.
 So we took into account how well the electric bikes actually perform when the asphalt turns to gravel, dirt, or sand.
-If your main goal is to have a bike that will deal with sand, you’ll want to choose the fattest tires possible, and a strong motor, like the Radster Trail, Lectric XPeak, or Aventon Aventure.2.
+If your main goal is to have a bike that will deal with sand, you’ll want to choose the fattest tires possible, and a strong motor, like the Lectric XPeak 2.0 or Aventon Aventure 3.

 fat tire electric bikes in san francisco